DevScoreInc/docs/README.md

     'requestAgent': Module to create HTTP request. please visit https://github.com/request/request#readme for the documentation
     'momentLib': Module to work with dates.
 It is a wrapper over popular Moment module.
 Learn more at https://momentjs.com/docs/
     'stripeLib': Module to work with Stripe API.
 It is a wrapper over Stripe node module. https://github.com/stripe/stripe-node
-    'parameters': Parameters that is passed to your script 'eventContext': Event (JSON) object that is passed by the event which triggers this function 'eventContext.devscore_function_exec_result': Object (JSON) which will be present if this function runs as a result of previous function execution - the value of this attribute is the return value of previous function
+    'awsLib': Module to work with Amazon AWS API.
+It is a wrapper over AWS node SDK. https://aws.amazon.com/sdk-for-node-js/ 'parameters': Parameters that is passed to your script 'eventContext': Event (JSON) object that is passed by the event which triggers this function 'eventContext.devscore_function_exec_result': Object (JSON) which will be present if this function runs as a result of previous function execution - the value of this attribute is the return value of previous function